adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

-# Tor Project Crawler - Outreachy 2019-2020
+# Tor Project Scraper - Outreachy 2019-2020

-Crawler in JavaScript created to fetch info from the Tor Project Blog to organize a spreadsheet with blog entries information and document the current posts.
+Scraper in JavaScript created to fetch info from the Tor Project Blog to organize a spreadsheet with blog entries information and document the current posts.

 ## How To Use it?

-To use this crawler you just need NodeJS installed in your system and download or clone this repository.
+To use this scraper you just need NodeJS installed in your system and download or clone this repository.
 Inside the repository execute through the command line (prompt).
 Run the command below to install the libs used in the code.

 ```$ npm install```